argilla-io/argilla/argilla/docs/how_to_guides/index.md

 <div class="grid cards" markdown>

--   __User Argilla webhooks__
+-   __Use Argilla webhooks__

     ---

-    Learn how to use Argilla webhooks to receive notifications about events in your workspace.
+    Learn how to use Argilla webhooks to receive notifications about events in your Argilla Server.

     [:octicons-arrow-right-24: How-to guide](webhooks.md)